-On 2 November 2005 she was at the Johannesburg home of Jacob Zuma who she in her own words considered a family friend, father figure and uncle.
+On 2 November 2005, she was at the Johannesburg home of Jacob Zuma who, in her own words, she considered a family friend, father figure and uncle.
 They had sex.

-Zuma was officially charged on 6 December 2005 and was on 8 May 2006 the case was dismissed.
-In the period of the trial Fezekile was called a bitch by the ANCWL, threatened by the ANCYL and SACP, spat upon by the Zuma supporters outside the courthouse, her and her mother’s house was burnt down and the mob outside the courthouse threw rocks at a woman who they suspected was her.
+Zuma was officially charged on 6 December 2005.
+The case was dismissed.
+During the trial, Fezekile was called a bitch by the African National Congress Women's League (ANCWL), threatened by the African National Congress Youth League (ANCYL) and the South African Communist Party (SACP), spat upon by the Zuma supporters outside the courthouse.
+The home that she and her mother lived in was burnt down and the mob outside the courthouse threw rocks at a woman who they suspected was her.

-She was devastated by the trial and the outcome as well as being a pariah for reporting Jacob Zuma for rape.
-With the assistance of family friends she and her mother fled to the Netherlands.
-Before they had to leave South Africa as they were part of a struggle against an inhumane ruthless system of government that the United Nations has declared to be a human rights violation.
-This time they fled because Jacob Zuma wanted to and had had sex with the daughter.
+She was devastated by the trial and the outcome, as well as being a pariah for reporting Jacob Zuma for rape.
+With the assistance of family friends, she and her mother fled to the Netherlands.

-While in the Netherlands Fezekile wrote an extremely powerful poem that she showcased called “I am Khanga”.
-Her and her mother are believed to have left the Netherlands for Tanzania and then returned to South Africa in 2011.
+While in the Netherlands, Fezekile wrote an extremely powerful poem that she showcased called “I am Khanga”.
+She and her mother are believed to have left the Netherlands for Tanzania and then returned to South Africa in 2011.